ralphkb/sentinel-tickets/README.md

     - Blacklist Users or Roles
     - Save Transcripts
     - Claim/Unclaim Tickets
+    - Move tickets to another category
+    - Pin tickets in a category

 ## Usage
 1. Open .env file and fill it with your bot's token, guild ID and client ID